 This is not yet another entry about RGB color calibration 🙂 This is about something, that is lurking deeper in the dark when you perform RGB filters astrophotography.

-If you take a look on sensitivity (QE – quantum efficiency) of mono camera sensor, you will easily notice, that none of them is equally sensitive in the visual range of spectrum.
-When you image night sky with RGB filters, you usually take equal amount of each of RGB channels.
+If you take a look at the sensitivity (QE – quantum efficiency) of the mono camera sensor, you will easily notice, that none of them is equally sensitive in the visual range of spectrum.
+When you image the night sky with RGB filters, you usually take an equal amount of each of the RGB channels.
 Then it is pretty easy to do proper colour balance on stacked RGB frames.
-This way you achieve desired colour at final image – channels, where camera is less sensitive (usually it is red) is amplified to match other channels.
+This way you achieve the desired color in the final image – channels, where the camera is less sensitive (usually it is red) are amplified to match other channels.
 It has its price – the noise that has been recorded in this channel is also amplified and then it dominates in the picture.
-We cannot avoid this scenario when imaging with DSLR or colour cameras.
-However root cause of this effect can be eliminated, when images are shot with monochromatic camera.
+We cannot avoid this scenario when imaging with DSLR or color cameras.
+However, the root cause of this effect can be eliminated when images are shot with a monochromatic camera.

-To achieve this, colour channels needs to be normalized, so for channels where camera is less sensitive, more exposures needs to be collected.
+To achieve this, color channels need to be normalized, so for channels where the camera is less sensitive, more exposures need to be collected.
 There are two ways to get this.
-One is to analyse our camera QE curve.
-Second way is to calculate it using G2V type star (with B-V colour index about 0.65).
-This calculations or estimations do not need to be very accurate, we only want to limit noise in the less sensitive range of our camera.
+One is to analyze our camera QE curve.
+The second way is to calculate it using a G2V type star (with a B-V color index of about 0.65).
+These calculations or estimations do not need to be very accurate, we only want to limit noise in the less sensitive range of our camera.

 Quantum efficiency of QHY183 mono and colour cameras

-Below are three crops taken from 10 one minute stacks made with R, G and B filters under suburban sky with QHY163M camera.
-They were stacked using Average method to limit advanced stacking algorithm effect on the measurements.
-Noise at each of these frames is at similar level of 3ADU.
-But when 0.65 colour index star was measured at each frame it turned out, that R channel needs to be amplified by 25%, and B channel by 10% to make this star intensity equal in all channels.
+Below are three crops taken from 10 one-minute stacks made with R, G, and B filters under the suburban sky with a QHY163M camera.
+They were stacked using the Average method to limit advanced stacking algorithm effect on the measurements.
+Noise at each of these frames is at a similar level of 3ADU.
+But when the 0.65 color index star was measured at each frame it turned out, that the R channel needed to be amplified by 25%, and the B channel by 10% to make this star intensity equal in all channels.
 After such amplification noise will of course increase as well.

 10x1 minute stack of R channel